-2) Reduction Tree: Another source of serialization are "reduction" operations such as an accumulation of all the values computed so far.
-Since such operations only involve addition to a single value, it is inherently serial and, as such, not SIMD-izable via a traditional SIMD machine.
+Another source of serialization are "reduction" operations such as accumulation of all the values computed so far.
+Since such operations only involve addition to a single value, they are inherently serial and, as such, not SIMDizable via a traditional SIMD machine.

-In order to minimize the amount of time spent performing these serial reduction operations, an "adder tree" can be used to sum up all the values in a SIMD register in logarithmic time.
-For a 32-wide SIMD machine, this requires the use of a total of 31 floating-point adders, arranged 5 adders deep.
+In order to minimize the amount of time spent performing these serial reduction operations, an "adder tree" can be used to sum up all the values in logarithmic time, e.g., accumulation of 32 values, this requires the use of a total of 31 floating-point adders, arranged five adders deep.

-Normally, the hardware cost of such an addition would be quite substantial - on the order of doubling the number of FUs.
-However, due to the FPU chaining techniques presented in Section III-A1, this hardware cost can be reduced.
-Essentially, adding some interconnect logic to half of the two-dimensional datapath creates an FPU tree.
-For a SIMD width of n, the first level of the FPU chain (FPU0 in Figure 5(b)) sums together $\frac{n}{2}$ pairs of adjacent elements, the second level (FPU1) sums together the resulting $\frac{n}{4}$ pairs, etc. until the last element adds one pair.
-For a 5-deep FPU chain, this technique can only be used to add together $2^5$ , or 32, values.
+Normally, the hardware cost of having an adder tree would be quite substantial on a traditional SIMD machine which only has a depth of one.
+The other alternative is to underutilize the SIMD lanes and have a lower efficiency as we move along the adder tree.
+However, due to the FPU chaining techniques presented in Section 3.1.1, this hardware cost can be reduced.
+Essentially, adding some interconnect logic to half of the 2D datapath creates an FPU tree.
+For a SIMD width of n, the first level of the FPU chain (FPU0 in Fig. 6) sums together $\frac{n}{2}$ pairs of adjacent elements, the second level (FPU1) sums together the resulting $\frac{n}{4}$ pairs, etc. until the last element adds one pair.
+For a 5-deep FPU chain, this technique can only be used to add together 2^5 , or 32, values.